-In this tutorial we will show you how to Setup Virtual Host Apache on Ubuntu 20.04 LTS.
-For those of you who didn’t know, Apache Web Server is an open source Web server creation, deployment and management software.
+In this tutorial, we will show you how to set up Virtual Host Apache on Ubuntu 20.04 LTS.
+For those of you who didn’t know, Apache Web Server is an open-source Web server creation, deployment, and management software.
 Initially developed by a group of software programmers, it is now maintained by the Apache Software Foundation.
-Apache is highly reliable, flexible, easy to install and ships numerous features which make it popular amongst developers and Linux enthusiasts.
+Apache is highly reliable, flexible, easy to install, and ships numerous features that make it popular amongst developers and Linux enthusiasts.

 Setup Virtual Host Apache on Ubuntu 20.04 LTS Focal Fossa